Sjlver/psst/README.md

   focusing on BIP-39 seeds.
 - [ssss](http://point-at-infinity.org/ssss/) is a Unix utility.

+[Codex32](https://www.secretcodex32.com/) is another pen-and-paper method for storing secrets.
+Compared to `psst`, it has more features (for example, it includes a checksum) and requires more time.
+People who like pen-and-paper computation will find Codex32's volvelle wheels interesting.

-[SeedXOR](https://seedxor.com/) is a scheme that can be implemented using pen and paper, like `psst`.
+[SeedXOR](https://seedxor.com/) is a scheme that can be computed manually, like `psst`.
 The main difference is that it only supports _n_-of-_n_ schemes, for example 2-of-2.
 If even one share is lost, the secret cannot be recovered.

 BIP-39 Split Mnemonic is a simple 2-of-3 scheme implemented in [Ian Coleman's BIP-39 tool](https://iancoleman.io/bip39/).
 It generates three